ugparu/Ugpa.Json.Serialization/README.md

 [![Nuget](https://img.shields.io/nuget/v/Ugpa.Json.Serialization)](https://www.nuget.org/packages/Ugpa.Json.Serialization)

 ## Important notes
-- Configurator is compatible only with reference types.
 - Configurator is based on `IContractResolver` and `ISerializationBinder` interfaces implementation, so it's incompatible with any other resolvers and binders.

 ## Configuring